 MDAS may be released for further demilitarization (for example, mutilating, crushing, smelting) only if the integrity of the containers and the chain-of-custody is maintained, and the documents travel with the material through final disposition.
 The sealed containers will be shipped to a foundry and/or recycler for demilitarization or recycling where it will be processed through a smelter, shredder, or furnace prior to resale or release in accordance with all governing regulations.
-The facility will provide a return receipt indicating that the material has been received as well as a separate letter stating that the material has been maintained.
+The facility will provide a return receipt indicating that the material has been received as well as a separate letter stating that the material has been destroyed by shredding or smelting, thus ensuring the proper chain-of-custody has been maintained.